-- Complete a separate SCHEDULE 5 for each generator that started commercial operation during the data year (calendar year for which this survey is being filed).
+- 1. Complete a separate SCHEDULE 5 for each generator that started commercial operation during the data year (calendar year for which this survey is being filed).
 For example, if Reporting is as of December 31, 2007, then data year is 2007. - 2.
-For line 1, enter the Name of the Power Plant and the EIA Power Plant Code, as previously reported in SCHEDULE 3.
-PART A. - 3.
-For line 2, enter the Operator's Generator Identification, as previously reported in SCHEDULE 3.
-PART A. - 4.
-For Line 3, Date of Actual Generator Interconnection, report the month and year that the interconnection was put into place. - 5.
-For line 4, Date of the Initial Interconnection Request, report the month and year that the first request for interconnection was filed with the grid operator. - 6.
-For line 5, Interconnection Site Location, specify the nearest city or town, and the state, where the interconnection equipment is located. - 7.
-For line 6, Grid Voltage at the Point of Interconnection, specify the grid voltage, in kV, at the point of interconnection between the generator and the grid. - 8.
-For line 7, Owner of the Transmission or Distribution Facilities to Which Generator is Interconnected, provide the name of the owner of the transmission or distribution facilities to which the generator is interconnected.
-If the name of the owner of the facilities is unknown, provide the name of the contracting party. - 9.
-For line 8, Total Cost Incurred for the Direct, Physical Interconnection, specify the total cost incurred, in thousands of dollars, to accomplish the physical interconnection. - 10.
-For line 9, Equipment Included in the Direct Interconnection Cost, check each of the types of equipment that are included in the cost amount reported on line 8.
-If there are significant types of equipment that are not included in the list, please specify what additional equipment was needed for the interconnection in SCHEDULE 7, COMMENTS. - 11.
-For line 10, (a) Total Cost for Other Grid Enhancements/Reinforcements Needed to Accommodate Power Deliveries From the Generator, specify the amount incurred, in thousands of dollars, for any other grid enhancements or reinforcements that were needed to accommodate power deliveries from the new generator.
-If these costs, or some portion of these costs, will be repaid to your company at some time in the future by the owner of the grid, or by the party with whom you contracted for the interconnection, please check "yes" in line 10b; otherwise, check "no" in 10b. - 12.
-For line 11, Were Specific Transmission Use Rights Secured As A Result Of The
+For line 1, enter the Name of the Power Plant and the EIA Power Plant Code, as previously reported in SCHEDULE 3, PART A, GENERATOR INFORMATION GENERATORS. - 3.
+For line 2, enter the Generator ID, as previously reported in SCHEDULE 3, PART A, GENERATOR INFORMATION GENERATORS. - 4.
+For line 3, Date of Actual Generator Interconnection, report the month and year that the interconnection was put into place. - 5.
+For line 4, Date of Initial Interconnection Request, report the month and year that the first request for interconnection was filed with the grid operator. - 6.
+For line 5, Interconnection Site Location, specify the nearest city or town, and the state, where the interconnection equipment is located.

-U.S. Department of Energy Energy Information Administration Form EIA-860 (2007)
+U.S. Department of Energy

+U.S. Energy Information Administration

+Form EIA-860 (2011)